telerik/blazor-docs/components/breadcrumb/collapse-modes.md

 * `Wrap` — Items are wrapped on multiple rows.

-* `None` — All items are expanded on the same row.
-This scenario is useful when the Breadcrumb needs to be scrolled.
+* `None` — All items are expanded on a single row and a horizontal scrollbar will appear if needed.

 >caption Set the Breadcrumb CollapseMode to `Wrap`.
 The result from the snippet below.